pardot/marketing-cloud-account-engagement-for-wordpress/trunk/README.txt

 = 1.1.4 =

 1. Fix TinyMCE modal bug when no forms or dynamic content is present
-1. Add support for 200+ forms
+1. Support for 200+ forms and dynamic content items
 1. Other minor checks

 = 1.1.3 =